mamaOcoder/msds460_diet/README.md

 This is the model file for the linear programming problem.
 It follows the format described in [AMPL: A Modeling Language for Mathematical Programming](https://ampl.com/wp-content/uploads/BOOK.pdf).

 ### *images/*
-Folder contains images of the food items and their nutritional label used for the assignment.
+This folder contains images of the food items and their nutritional label used for the assignment.

 ### *results/*
 This folder contains text files of the outputs of the 4 runnings of the program.